cloudspannerecosystem/spanner-gaming-sample/docs/workloads.md

 If you do not want to use the web interface, the command line options specify the user concurrency, as well as a run time.
 Statistics are printed on the command line for the test.

 You can run these workloads either locally or on GKE.
-Before the workloads can be used, first deploy the services according to the [README](../README.md).
+Before the workloads can be used, first deploy the backend services according to the [README](../README.md).

 ## GKE workloads
 Currently, only the web interface is available for workloads running on GKE.